imaitland/blog/md/ownership_in_rust.md

 1. You cannot mutate an immutable reference.
 2. There cannot be more than one mutable reference at a time.
-3. A mutable reference to a value cannot exist simultaneously with an immutable reference to that value, either all valid references to a value are immutable or immutable.
+3. A mutable reference to a value cannot exist simultaneously with an immutable reference to that value, either all valid references to a value are immutable or there is one mutable reference.

 These three rules are demonstrated by these three compilation errors...

 ```
 fn main() {
   // You cannot mutate an immutable reference.
-  // [ ERROR ] "cannot assign twice to immutable variable `y`"
   let x = String::from("hello");
   let y = &x;
   y = &String::from("world");

   println!("{}, {}", x, y);
+  // [ ERROR ] "cannot assign twice to immutable variable `y`"

   // There cannot be more than one mutable reference for the same value in scope.
-  // [ ERROR ] "cannot borrow `q` as mutable more than once at a time"
   let mut q = String::from("foo");
   let p = &mut q;
   let f = &mut q;

   println!("{}, {}", p, f);
+  // [ ERROR ] "cannot borrow `q` as mutable more than once at a time"

   // You cannot have both a reference and a mutable reference
-  // [ ERROR ] "cannot borrow `q` as mutable because it is also borrowed as immutable"
   let a = String::from("foo");
   let b = &q;
   let c = &mut q;

   println!("{}, {}", a, b);
+  // [ ERROR ] "cannot borrow `q` as mutable because it is also borrowed as immutable"
 }
 ```
+ ### Summary

+ We can see that references allow us to bend the strict rules of ownership in disciplined and predictable ways.

+ For example, if we could have more than one mutable reference or a mix of immutable and immutable references we could delete the value in one place, and when we tried to use it elsewhere we'd be in trouble!